 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-Basic Definitions of Static and Dynamic Pricing
+Basic Definitions of Static Pricing vs Dynamic Pricing

-Static Pricing – A price is determined and the price stays at a set rate the entire time a product is for sale.
+A price is determined and the price stays at a set rate the entire time a product is for sale.

-Dynamic Pricing – Prices fluctuate based on the demand of the product.
+In contrast to static pricing, dynamic prices fluctuate based on the demand of the product.

 Real Life Examples of Dynamic Pricing